-1.7.4.2.
+1.8.4.2.
 The advantages and disadvantages of the process approach

 Several issues arise for any teacher trying to incorporate principles of process writing into his or her professional practice.
 First, teachers need to provide time for writing in the supported learning environment of the classroom.
 Many students will benefit from structured tasks, which teach them strategies for planning, drafting, and revision.
-In addition, collaborative writing provides students with readers and critics of their work in the classroom.

 Many teachers would argue that setting aside the time needed for feedback, and for the revision of several drafts, is unrealistic, particularly within the constraints of school systems; and particularly where classes are large.
 With regard to this issue, one compromise is to spend as much time as possible in the early stages for teaching writing and then to encourage independence through out-of- class practice.
 If it is true that we learn to write through writing, then this suggests the more practice the better.
-Collaborative writing gives the opportunity of sharing writing.